avantrec/soco-cli/README.md

 SoCo-CLI aims for an orderly command structure and consistent return values, making it suitable for use in automated scripts, `cron` jobs, etc.

 SoCo-CLI can also be used as a simple, high-level library by other Python programs, and acts as an intermediate abstraction layer between the client program and the underlying SoCo library.

+For interactive command line use, SoCo-CLI has an [Interactive Shell Mode](#interactive-shell-mode) that is faster and reduces typing.

 ## Supported Environments